 for Technological Literacy (STL)

-that was produced by the INTERNATIONAL TECHNOLOGY AND ENGINEERING EDUCATORS ASSOCIATION.
+that was produced by the International Technology Education Association.

 STL went through a comprehensive

 review in its development and received support from the National